CAPLTER/caplter-research-protocols/TempeTownLake_Datasonde/EurekaDatasonde_Calibration_Protocol.md

 * Before returning to field, install new batteries (Note: the two battery tubes have opposite orientation).

 * Create a new data log named YYMMDD_TTL_data, using today's date.
 Be sure to START LOGGING.
-After disconnecting the cable between Manta and computer, five red flashes on the Mata indicate that the logging in on; following the red flashes, there will be one yellow flash for each battery volt > 5.
+After disconnecting the cable between Manta and computer, five red flashes on the Mata indicate that the logging is on; following the red flashes, there will be one yellow flash for each battery volt > 5.

 ## **Calibrations**